teresafinn/teresafinn.github.io/_posts/writings/2015-08-06-javascript-hoisting.md

 ---
 layout: post
 title: Hoisting in Javascript
-excerpt: "Does hoisting imply JS has no organization? :o"
+excerpt: "Does hoisting imply there is no encapsulation in JS?
+No way..."
 modified:
 categories: articles
 tags: